benjamin-rubinger/benjamin-rubinger.github.io/book/your situation.md

 We express our emotions physically, which is why you can tell how someone is feeling by looking at them.
 Surprisingly, the mind body emotional connection is bidirectional.
 To a degree, you can use your body to change your emotion.
 Try each of the following physical actions and pay attention to how they make you feel.
 If you smile, you become happier.
 If you slouch, you feel weak, if you stand tall, you feel strong.
 If you make your heart race and breathe shallow and fast, you are anxious or excited.
 If you bring your heart rate down and breathe deep and slow, you are calm.

 ## Observe Your Emotions Carefully
 Emotions aren't wrong.
 Your *beliefs* are wrong, your *interpretation* is wrong, your *reaction* is wrong.
 Emotions are signals you give to yourself, they can be very useful to help you understand what is happening and what you should do about it to achieve your goals.
 As signals, feelings can be completely misinterpreted.
 You must carefully consider them and develop deep intuition about what your feelings may be telling you about your situation.
+If you are stuck in a feeling, or not sure what you are feeling, try naming what you are feeling.
+Naming your feelings is how you stop identifying yourself with them.
+I am feeling x.
 Challenge your interpretations with independent data.
 Emotions are valuable, we like them and we want to keep them.
 Always listen to your emotions.
 Never react to them.
 Always question your beliefs.
 Your emotions are your responsibility.
 And **pull your head out of your ass!**

 [Appraisal Theory](https://en.wikipedia.org/wiki/Appraisal_theory)